 - The strict application of the requirements of this chapter would result in construction that is inconsistent with building codes such as the 2013 DC Energy Conservation Code.
 Our compliance path requires LEED gold certification.
 This requires applicants to meet certain requirements for mechanical system efficiency and mechanical system noise.
-Locating these units elsewhere and further from the rooms they serve would reduce efficiency and increase energy consumption thereby preventing us from meeting the code requirement.
-The LEED gold acoustical requirements for core learning spaces are very specific and stringent.
-At all units we are providing acoustical curbs, duct silencers, and locating units remote from core learning spaces to meet these requirements.
-Locating units elsewhere (and closer) to core learning spaces would require additional and very costly sound remediation efforts.
+Locating these units elsewhere and any further from the rooms they serve would reduce efficiency and increase energy consumption thereby preventing us from meeting the code requirement.
+Furthermore, the LEED gold acoustical requirements for core learning spaces are very specific and stringent.
+At all units we are providing acoustical curbs, duct silencers, and locating units away from core learning spaces to meet these requirements.
+Locating units above core learning spaces would require additional and very costly sound remediation efforts.
 Additionally, screen wall posts are located at or near established locations of structural columns.
 Alternative screen locations would result in additional prohibitive structural costs and possible inefficient allocation of interior space below. - (b/c) The relief requested would result in a better design of the roof structure.
-The mechanical equipment is proposed to be enclosed in small groups set back from the parapet.
+The mechanical equipment is proposed to be enclosed in compact groups

+- set back from the parapet.
 This significantly reduces building bulk compared to extending long sections of the brick building wall up vertically.
 Also, solid brick walls do not permit the free flow of air and therefor would increase the stress on the building structure due to lateral loads such as wind.
-Raising or extending the exterior wall would prohibitively increase construction costs.

-- (d) Full compliance would require difficulties in meeting DC Construction Code, Title 12 for roof access.
+The structure would need to be upgraded which would prohibitively increase construction costs. - (d) Full compliance would require difficulties in meeting DC Construction Code, Title 12 for roof access.
 Generally, this building is proposed to have very low parapets.
 This allows the building to appear less bulky and for the structure to be more efficient.
 The roof access path is set back beyond 10'-0" from the exterior wall in all locations.
 If the RTU 5/6 location was set further back it would require reworking the building roof access path and moving it closer to the roof edge.
 This would result in higher parapets and/or fall protection measures in other areas of the building.
 This would prohibitively increase construction costs and increase the apparent bulk of the building. - (e) Every effort has been made for the housing of mechanical equipment to follow the required setbacks, but the building geometry, interior mechanical acoustical requirements, structural column locations, construction cost limitations, and energy efficiency requirements prevent compliance. - (f) Light an air of adjacent buildings will not be affected by the roof top enclosures.
-Both enclosures are below the building height limit.
+RTU 2 is 32' below the building height limit.
 The RTU 3 enclosure is not visible from any neighbor or public way because it is in an internal courtyard.
 RTU 5/6 enclosure is set back from the property line and side yard setback by 109'-5".
+It is also below the building height limit.